alimfarouk/alimfarouk/README.md

 **Hey there! 👋🏼**

-I'm Ali Mohamed, a software engineer based in Cairo.
+I'm Ali, a software engineer based in Cairo.

 I mostly work on Web stuff - React, TypeScript, Tailwind, Nodejs, Expressjs  and a bit of animation with Framer Motion.